vitormedeiros911/Instaclone/README.md

 # Instaclone
-It's a clone of the feed from the instagram app
+This is a brief clone of the feed from the instagram app

 ## Some Used Features
 * React-native,